 Joint pain is a common issue among those who lift heavy, run long distances, are getting older, or have an abundance of inflammation in the body.
 If you’re a gymgoer, you may notice heavy squats or high-intensity interval training might be affecting your knee health and causing you pain.
 Joint pain can majorly affect your everyday tasks, as well as take you away from many of the activities you love to do.
 However, there are supplements that can help.

-You may be aware of many of the ingredients that might help with joint pain, such as omega-3 fatty acids, CBD, or turmeric, but there are plenty of supplements on the market that take varied approaches at easing your joint pain.
+You may be aware of many of the ingredients that might help with joint pain, such as omega-3 fatty acids, CBD, or turmeric, but there are plenty of supplements on the market that take varied approaches to ease your joint pain.
 Some of the best joint supplements out there can help maintain cartilage (like collagen), while others may decrease pain in specific areas (such as a topical cream).
-Whether you suffer from conditions like rheumatoid arthritis, osteoporosis, or inflammation, we have a supplement on this list that may help ease your pain.
+Whether you suffer from conditions like rheumatoid arthritis, osteoporosis, or inflammation, we have a list of the best joint supplements on the market that may help ease your pain.

 Best Joint Supplements:

-- Best Joint Supplement Overall: Huge Supplements Joint Support
+- Best Joint Supplement Overall: Transparent Labs Joint Support

 - Best Joint Supplement Stack: Swolverine Joint Health Stack